Detroit Experience Studio: inclusivity matters

 What else is being done to inspire and guide?

-The 10-week core programme, taught by some of the industry's top professionals, is launching in the Autumn of 2022 at WPP’s Detroit campus.
-There will be two, two-hour daytime classes per week, at no charge to the participant.
-Those eligible for the programme will be Detroit-based students currently enrolled as a Junior or Senior in a Detroit Public High School with a serious interest in art, design, writing, strategy and technology.
+The 10-week core programme, taught by some of the industry's top professionals, launched on 25 October 2022 at WPP’s Detroit campus.
+There are two, two-hour daytime classes per week, at no charge to the participant.
+Those eligible for the programme are Detroit-based students currently enrolled as a Junior or Senior in a Detroit Public High School with a serious interest in art, design, writing, strategy and technology.
 And they must be dedicated to finding out more about the industry.

 There will be two cohorts of 15 students each year.
 And parent engagement will be key too.
 Summer programming, including workshops and learning sessions, are also in development.
 These will expand impact within the Detroit Public Schools Community District so that students who are not in the core programme have opportunities to explore and expand their creativity too.